mozilla/devroadshow2017/README.md

-# devroadshow2017
-Mozilla's Developer Roadshow 2017
+# Mozilla Developer Roadshow 2017

 The Roadshow is a meetup-style, Mozilla-focused event series for people who build the Web.
 Hear from expert speakers highlighting the latest and best in Mozilla and Firefox technologies.

 Speakers will cover technologies, standards, tools and research topics for the Open Web, including: